 Salesforce provides several debugging options, including:

 You can do so by using HTTP callouts.
 It allows you to invoke external APIs and exchange data in Salesforce with external systems.
-When integrating with “REST” web services, you should consider the data format, authentication, error handling, rate limiting, and monitoring to prevent any integration issues.
+When integrating with “REST” web services, you should consider the data format, authentication, error handling, rate limiting, and monitoring to prevent integration issues.

 Like any other REST API, the Salesforce REST API is a set of resources and methods allowing you to interact with Salesforce objects and data using standard HTTP methods.
 It is preferable to use the Salesforce REST API in the following scenarios: